NewsAppsUMD/first-web-scraper-umd/docs/index.rst

 .. code:: bash

     $ cd scrapers
-    $ mkdir legislature
+    $ mkdir physicians
-    $ cd legislature
+    $ cd physicians

 .. note::

     You'll need to ``mkdir scrapers`` if you haven't made this directory yet.

-Then, on the left side of your codespace, right-click on the ``scrapers/legislature`` directory and choose "New File" and name it ``scrape.py``.
+Then, on the left side of your codespace, right-click on the ``scrapers/physicians`` directory and choose "New File" and name it ``scrape.py``.

 The first step is to import the requests library and download the state webpage.